How To Enjoy 4th Of July Fireworks Without Deafening Your Kids

-Loud sounds happen, but parents should still go out of their way to protect children's eardrums.
+Parents should go out of their way to protect children's eardrums.

-“When we talk about age-related hearing loss it really is compounded by exposure to noise over the course of one’s life,” explains Dr. Ian Windmill, Clinical Director of the Division of Audiology at Cincinnati Children’s Hospital.
-“So the early you start protecting your hearing, the better off your hearing is in the long term.”
+“When we talk about age-related hearing loss, it really is compounded by exposure to noise over the course of one’s life,” explains Ian Windmill, Ph.D., Clinical Director of the Division of Audiology at Cincinnati Children’s Hospital.
+“The earlier you start protecting your hearing, the better off your hearing is in the long term.”

 Windmill notes that long-term damage isn’t the only concern.
-As more very young children spend more time listening to music or shows through headphones, volume increased along with the prospect of short-term hearing damage.
+As very young children spend more time listening to music or shows through headphones, the volume they listen at increases along with the prospect of short-term hearing damage.
 “Children today are exhibiting more signs of noise-induced hearing loss,” he says.
-In fact, patterns of hearing loss associated with prolonged domestic noise — as opposed to industrial noise — were being observed in up to 10 percent of children in the early 2000s, a number which Windmill is certain has climbed since.
+In fact, patterns of hearing loss associated with prolonged domestic noise — as opposed to industrial noise — were observed in up to 10% of children in the early 2000s, a number Windmill is certain has climbed since.

 - Try to keep noise to normal conversation levels.